leddave/f28377_color_organ/README.txt

    to use, then map into the physical array for output.

 Building Notes:

+The following #defines are optionally defined in the CCS project properties:
+  1) WS2811 - needed if the 4 primary LED strings are WS2811 type LEDs.
+  2) WS2812 - needed if the 4 primary LED strings are WS2812 type LEDs.
+  3) FLOODS - needed if using the two extra GPIOs listed above for color floods.
+  4) LARGE_ARRAY - needed if compiling for the larger of the two array sizes defined in display.c.
+  5) FLASH - needed when compiling to store the program in F28377s flash.
+Note, this requires changing which .cmd file is used as described below.

+  When connecting two color organs together for syncronized operation, each will need one of the following defined: (not all displays may be supported)
+  6) MASTER - will choose the display.
+  7) SLAVE - will use the master's display choice.

 To build for RAM (CCS fast turnaround debugging)